DECEMBER 2022 UPDATE

 - Stage 1c - Alfred Street Bridge over the Parramatta River

-- Stage 2 (this project) - between Eleanor Street and George Street
+- Stage 2 - between Eleanor Street and George Street

-Associated projects include a new pedestrian and cyclist crossing over Parramatta Road at Marsh Street (funded for construction in 2021/22), and the missing link on the southern foreshore of Parramatta River between Alfred Street and the Parramatta CBD through Queens Wharf Reserve (funded for revised design in 2021/22).
+Associated projects include a new pedestrian and cyclist crossing over Parramatta Road at Marsh Street, and the missing link on the southern foreshore of Parramatta River between Alfred Street and the Parramatta CBD through Queens Wharf Reserve (funded for revised design in 2021/22).

 1).
 A separated bike path on the eastern side of Alfred Street between Eleanor Street and George Street with short sections of shared path.